 Kaiqu Liang

-I am a second year PhD student in Computer Science at Princeton University, advised by Jaime Fernández Fisac.
+I am a 3rd year PhD student in Computer Science at Princeton University, advised by Jaime Fernández Fisac.
+I also work closely with Tom Griffiths.

 Previously, I completed my MPhil in Machine Learning at the University of Cambridge, advised by Samuel Albanie and Bill Byrne.
 I did my undergraduate studies at the University of Toronto, where I was advised by Roger Grosse and Sven Dickinson.
 During my undergraduate years, I was also a student researcher in Vector Institute, advised by Roger Grosse.